Pagination

 Pagination with HTMX and Django Tables

-As covered in the HTMX + Alpine.JS guide,
+As covered in the HTMX + Alpine.js guide,

-HTMX works by sending partial HTML responses to asynchronous requests triggered by special hx-
+HTMX works by sending partial HTML responses to asynchronous requests triggered by special

-attributes added to buttons, forms, links, and other elements.
+hx- attributes added to buttons, forms, links, and other elements.

 An Example